What is it?

 The AADA416FM will save you rack space, with this 100mm x 266mm module providing up to 48 DAs in a single 2U frame, making it excellent value per channel.

-The AADA416FM conveniently fits in Crystal Vision's standard frames (available in three sizes to suit all applications) alongside any other video or audio products from the range.
+The AADA416FM conveniently fits in Crystal Vision's Indigo frames (available in three sizes to suit all applications) alongside any other video or audio products from the Indigo range.

 Standard Crystal Vision module 266mm x 100mm